Heusler compound: Mechanical properties

 The mechanical strength is also rarely studied in Heusler compounds.
 One study has shown that, in off-stoichiometric Ni2MnIn, the material reaches a peak strength of 475 MPa at 773 K, which drastically reduces to below 200 MPa at 973 K. In another study, a polycrystalline Heusler alloy composed of the Ni-Mn-Sn ternary composition space was found to possess a peak compressive strength of about 2000 MPa with plastic deformation up to 5%.
 However, the addition of Indium to the Ni-Mn-Sn ternary alloy not only increases the porosity of the samples, but it also reduces the compressive strength to 500 MPa.
-It is unclear from the study what percentage of the porosity increase from the Indium addition reduces the strength.
-Note that this is opposite to the outcome expected from solid solution strengthening, where adding Indium to the ternary system slows dislocation movement through dislocation-solute interaction and subsequently increases the material's strength.
+It is unclear from the study what percentage of the porosity increase from the indium addition reduces the strength.
+Note that this is opposite to the outcome expected from solid solution strengthening, where adding indium to the ternary system slows dislocation movement through dislocation-solute interaction and subsequently increases the material's strength.

 The fracture toughness can also be tuned with composition modifications.
 For example, the average toughness of Ti1−x(Zr, Hf)xNiSn ranges from 1.86 MPa m1/2 to 2.16 MPa m1/2, increasing with Zr/Hf content.
-The preparation of samples may affect the measured fracture toughness however, as elaborated by O’Connor et al. In their study, samples of Ti0.5Hf0.5Co0.5Ir0.5Sb1−xSnx were prepared using three different methods: a high-temperature solid state reaction, high-energy ball milling, and a combination of both.
+The preparation of samples may affect the measured fracture toughness however, as elaborated by O'Connor et al. In their study, samples of Ti0.5Hf0.5Co0.5Ir0.5Sb1−xSnx were prepared using three different methods: a high-temperature solid state reaction, high-energy ball milling, and a combination of both.
 The study found higher fracture toughness in samples prepared without a high-energy ball milling step of 2.7 MPa m1/2 to 4.1 MPa m1/2, as opposed to samples that were prepared with ball milling of 2.2 MPa m1/2 to 3.0 MPa m1/2.
-Fracture toughness is sensitive to inclusions and existing cracks in the material, so it is as expected dependent the sample preparation.
+Fracture toughness is sensitive to inclusions and existing cracks in the material, so it is as expected dependent on the sample preparation.